The most beautiful monasteries of Mallorca

 Kloster Monestir de Miramar

-Luis Salvador is considered the first tourist of Mallorca and was very committed to nature and the environment.
+Luis Salvador is considered the first tourist of Mallorca and was deeply committed to nature and the environment.
 The monastery Miramar is suitable for a side trip, for those who visit the village of Deià and are looking for a little peace.

 Outside the ring road, not far from the stadium, you’ll find the monastery of Sant Bernat de la Real, formerly Santa Maria de la Real.
 Originally, in this place was the garden of an Arab governor.
 Legends say that the Catalan troops settled here for the reconquest of Mallorca.